duoshock/UM-70/Assembly Guide.md

 <img src="images/01_Test.jpg" width="400">
 </a>

-All PCBs are tested prior shipping, but it’s a good practice to make sure it’s working before soldering.
+All PCBs are tested prior shipping, but it’s good practice to make sure it’s working before soldering.
 It should be recognised as keyboard when it's connected, test it by shorting switch pins with tweezers.
 Don’t panic if the right side PCB outputted wrong keys, as the firmware is set to left as master.